Dixie Square Mall: Demolition plans resume

 In February 2010, it was reported that Chicago-based developer MG Development South LLC was planning to demolish the remains of the mall and replace it with a mixture of big-box stores and other retail on the site.

 Governor Pat Quinn announced on September 23, 2010, that a $4 million federal grant would be used to demolish the mall.
 Quinn also stated that the total cost would be around $5 million, with the remainder of the money coming from federal disaster recovery funds given to the state due to flooding in 2008.
 According to officials, demolition was to start in November of that year and take four to six months.
-In June 2011, ruins of the mall remained standing with demolition funding still available, but with the demolition project itself mired in government regulatory hurdles.
+In June 2011, the building structure remained intact with demolition funding still available, but with the demolition project itself mired in government regulatory hurdles.

 Final demolition

 In January 2012, contractors were finally issued the necessary permits to begin demolition.
 After several weeks of asbestos abatement, which was completed by early February, crews began to demolish the mall on Wednesday, February 15.
 Demolition was completed May 17, 2012, after which the site was cleaned up and leveled in preparation for future development.

 The vast majority of the former site is now brownfield land.
 A November 2015 article suggested that the land be developed as an intermodal freight site.

 The city of Harvey obtained possession of the former mall site in 2016.
-As of 2020, Harvey was preparing the site to offer to developers and officials were putting the site forward as a good location for a cold storage warehouse.
+As of 2020, Harvey was preparing the site to offer to developers, and officials were putting the site forward as a good location for a cold storage warehouse.